Angelo da Clareno: Life

 In 1337 he retired to the little hermitage of Santa Maria d'Aspro, near Marsicovetere in Basilicata, where he died.

 Works

 Angelo Clareno is the author, at least in great part, of the Chronica septem tribulationum Ordinis Minorum, which records the persecutions suffered by the "Spirituals", beginning with the innovations made during St. Francis' sojourn in the East, and continuing under Elias, Crescentius, and Bonaventure.
 This work is characterized by heroic endurance; but is tinged with bias and bitterness.
 Another work of Angelo's that deserves mention is the Declaratio regulae Minorum.

+Angelo Clareno ranks among the best medieval translators from Greek.
+His knowledge of Greek impressed his confrères so much that they believed it to have been miraculously infused.
+He translated from Greek into Latin the Rule of St. Basil, the Dialogue of St. Macharius and the Scala Paradisi of John Climacus.
+In his Expositio Regulae Fratrum Minorum (Quaracchi, 1912), he gives long extracts from Greek Fathers translated by him.